microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 Learn how to use Azure CLI to explore your deployment.
 You can use the Azure Cloud Shell in the Azure Portal.
 You will need the name of the resource group for your deployment and the instance name (not the full hostname).

-1. Open the Azure Cloud Shell in the Azure Portal (refer to this documentation page for a quick start: https://learn.microsoft.com/azure/cloud-shell/quickstart?tabs=azurecli#start-cloud-shell).
+1. Open the Azure Cloud Shell in the Azure Portal (https://portal.azure.com) (refer to this documentation page for a quick start: https://learn.microsoft.com/azure/cloud-shell/quickstart?tabs=azurecli#start-cloud-shell). **Tip:** The website https://shell.azure.com is a shortcut just to the cloud shell.
 You can use the search bar at the top of the Azure Portal to search for "Cloud Shell" or you can find it in the top right-hand corner of the Azure Portal.
 2. The default is the Bash shell which works just fine for us to use Azure CLI.
 3. Run the following command to see what is possible for az CLI for Managed Instances: